YumYumFresh/YumYumBackend/README.md

 # Yum Yum Fresh API Documentation

 Yum Yum Fresh's goal is to bring seasonal and local produce information into the hands of the user.
-Due to the lack multiple disparate sources of information we had to aggregate, compile, new data sets to a relational and queryable API.
+Due to the lack of connected sources of information, we had to aggregate and compile new data sets to be both a relational and queryable API.

 This information is still incomplete and should only be used as faker data.